 - You can duplicate your webinar if you want to run it again, or a similar one

 - You can charge for your webinar if you want it to be a paid training, through MeetingBurner’s integration with PayPal at the registration page

 - They integrate social media sharing so people can sign up through Facebook and;

 - MeetingBurner have the functionality to autoreplay your webinar at a later date.

 Here’s an awesome review of how Meetingburner Reignited Webinars at AppStorm.

 AnyMeeting has a free option with their webinar platform that allows you to have up to 200 attendees.
 The layout and interface is very similar to GoToWebinar if you’ve been using that.

 You can also include a survey in your registration sign up which is handy and even better their recording software provides you with a link after you‘ve finished to view it via their platform (no more hassles converting a video format and making it viewable to your attendees).

-FreeConferenceCall.com are excited to launch their FreeScreenSharing.com service.
-Basically this is an online meeting and web conferencing tool that is perfect for screen sharing, product demonstrations, webinars, training sessions and much more – and all is absolutely FREE!
+FreeScreenSharing.com is an online meeting and web conferencing tool that is perfect for screen sharing, product demonstrations, webinars, training sessions and much more – and all is absolutely FREE!
 Just in case you didn’t pick that up in the name….

 According to them: “All it takes is your name, email address and a self generated password to get started.
 When you register you’re provided with a complimentary FreeConferenceCall conferencing account to use during your online meetings.”